m1gwings/summaries/swe-2/cheatsheet.md

 ##### Security patterns

-A **security pattern** which is often applied in practive is the usage of an **API gateway**: it acts a mediator, sitting between a service client and the service being invoked.
+A **security pattern** which is often applied in practice is the usage of an **API gateway**: it acts a mediator, sitting between a service client and the service being invoked.
 Service clients talk only to the gateway.
 It is a gatekeeper for all traffic to microservices and allow to easily implement authentication/authorization mechanisms.
-It can be a single point of failur, but this is usually solved through replication.
+It can be a single point of failure, but this is usually solved through replication.

 ##### Communication patterns